CreatorDev/ci40-weather-station/README.md

 ### Building From Source

-This process fits for the most developers who want to edit and build from the source code, confortable setting the building environment for OpenWRT applications.
+This process fits for the most developers who want to edit and build from the source code, comfortable setting the building environment for OpenWRT applications.

 It's assumed that you have build envriroment for Ci40 openWrt described on [docs.creatordev.io](https://docs.creatordev.io/ci40/guides/creating-applications).

-You need to clone this repository into your feed directory and then tell openwrt to update your feeds
+You need to clone this repository into your feed directory and then tell openwrt to update your feeds.
+Go to feed directory and call
     # git clone https://github.com/CreatorDev/ci40-weather-station.git weather-station

-Then go to
+Then go to openwrt directory and call
-    # ./scripts/feeds update weather-station-gateway
-    # ./scripts/feeds install weather-station-gateway
+    # ./scripts/feeds update -a && ./scripts/feeds install -a

-In menuconfig please press `/` and type `weather-station` one occurrence will appear.
-Mark it with `<*>` and do save of config.

-In terminal type `make/package/ci40-weather-station` to build openwrt image with this application.
-After uploading to Ci40 edit file located in `/etc/init.d/weather_station_initd` and put proper switch arguments related to clicks which you put into mikroBus port.
+To build weather-station package call
+    # make package/weather-station/compile

+If you want to build ipk that can be then istalled on Ci40 using opkg package manager open openwrt menuconfig end mark weather-station app with an (*).
+Then call
+    # make package/weather-station/install

+Generated ipk can be found in openwrt/bin directory.

 ---